 Fibromyalgia pain is a feeling in your body that warns you something is wrong.
 Many people might experience pain in their body and that pain one feels is how the body alerts the brain that there is something wrong.
 But, after a person lives with pain for days, weeks, or months, it just seems to become a way of life.
 This in turn, becomes the disease as pain is Fibro and Fibro is pain.

-Fibromyalgia-related pain is pain that causes you to ache all over.
-You may have painful “trigger points,” places on your body that hurt no matter what medication you take.
-Your muscles may feel like they have been overworked or pulled even though you haven’t exercised.
-Sometimes, your muscles will twitch.
-Other times they will burn or ache with deep stabbing pain.
-Some patients with fibromyalgia have pain and achiness around the joints in their neck, shoulders, back, and hips.
-This kind of pain makes it difficult to sleep or exercise.
+Fibromyalgia-related pain is pain that causes you to ache all over for no apparent reason.
+You have painful “trigger points,” places on your body that hurt for no reason and no matter what medication you take.
+Your muscles may feel like they have been overworked or pulled even though you have done nothing to cause this pain.
+You might also have muscle twitches, or times they will burn or ache with deep stabbing pains.

 There are roughly 20 different kids of nerve endings in your skin that tell you if something is hot, cold, or painful.
 These nerve endings convert mechanical, thermal, or chemical energy into electrical signals that convey information to the brain and spinal cord — also known as the central nervous system or CNS.
 These signals travel to areas of your CNS where you perceive the stimuli as the painful sensations you actually feel — sensations such as searing, burning, pounding, or throbbing.